-The Young Forest Initiative offers stories and news about early successional forest management from local and national publications and from our partners.
+The Young Forest Initiative offers stories and news about early successional habitat and young forest management from local and national publications and our partners.

 National Forest in North Carolina to Create Key Young Forest Habitat Healthier forests mean cleaner water and better habitat for everything from salamanders to bats Strategically harvesting trees and planting other native trees preferred by wildlife are part of an 800-acre management project planned for a national forest in North Carolina.